 Unlike steel and concrete, wood is currently the only renewable building material.
-However, we need to re-engineer our familiar ways of thinking of wood and construction.
-Wood is not only an integral part of how our future is built (1), it’s also important to use the latest technology and insight on how wood is used.
+However, we need to re-engineer our familiar ways of thinking about wood and construction.
+Wood is not only an integral part of how our future is built (1), but it’s also important to use the latest technology and insight into how wood is used.
 Frankly said, the effective use of sustainably produced wood products may have an important role in what could save Earth from material scarcity.

 Expert in wood construction, Matti Kuittinen says that one solution is to reuse materials and spaces and only after that build with sustainability in mind.
 That is where Nordic expertise and sustainably maintained forests and PEFC certified (PEFC/02-31-03) wooden Kerto® LVL products may be a big part of the solution, as it is material-efficient and is needed less than the other alternative products (2).

 A study conducted (3) in the Nordic countries established five criteria for circular economy in the construction industry; reducing the use of resources, waste prevention, increasing recycling rates, use of biobased and renewable materials, and use of recyclable materials.
 Kerto LVL ticks boxes on all of the criteria.
 Not only are the materials sustainable, they also contribute to the future of materials as for every tree Metsä Wood uses, four new ones are planted.